Proca stars in excited states: Discussion and conclusions

-For the case of excited states, the absence of dynamically stable Proca stars raises intriguing questions about the factors influencing their instability.
-Notably, our model does not incorporate self-interactions, which have been demonstrated to play a crucial role in stabilizing excited boson stars~\cite{Brito:2023fwr} and fermion-boson stars~\cite{DiGiovanni:2021vlu}.
-Introducing self-interaction parameters into the model presents an opportunity to further explore the stability and dynamics of excited Proca stars.
+We should stress the fact that our models do not incorporate self-interactions.
+It has been shown that self-interactions can stabilize excited states of scalar boson stars~\cite{Sanchis_Gual_2022,DiGiovanni:2021vlu}.
+However, recent studies demonstrate that in the case of vector fields self-interactions can lead to significant pathologies, particularly the loss of hyperbolicity of the field equations~\cite{Clough_2022,Coates_2022}.
+Introducing self-interaction parameters into the Proca star model therefore requires careful consideration of these instabilities, as highlighted by recent findings~\cite{Aoki:2022woy,Herdeiro:2023a,Brito:2024,Rubio:2024ryv}.
+This presents an opportunity to further explore the stability and dynamics of excited Proca stars, and to understand the complexities associated with self-interactions.
 We are currently in the process of studying this further.

 \acknowledgments